 Data between KBC and your Docker image are exchanged using CSV files in designated directories; they will be injected into the image when we run it.
-To simulate this, download an archive containing the data files and configuration in the exact same format as you will obtain it in the production environment.
+To simulate this, download an archive containing the data files and configuration in the exact same format you get in the production environment.

 To obtain the configuration, send a Sandbox API Request.
 You will receive an

 archive containing a /data/ folder with tables and files from the input mapping, and a

 configuration depending on the request body.
 A sample request to